CanadaHealthInfoway/tgateway-webhook/README.md

 # tgateway-webhook
 Demo implementation of a Terminology Gateway WebHook

-This project contains a NodeJS implementation of a simple HTTP server that serves as a WebHook endpoint for Infoway's Terminology Gateway.
+This project contains a NodeJS implementation for a simple HTTP server that serves as a WebHook endpoint for Infoway's Terminology Gateway.

 Users installing this server will have to subscribe for receiving Terminology Gateway notifications.
 The server URL (endpoint) has to be registered with the Terminology Gateway.
 As part of the registration, a unique *api_id* is assigned to each endpoint.
 The *api_id* will be sent in each Terminology Gateway notification and must be echoed back in the response to the notification.
 More information about the notification service in the Terminology Gateway can be found here: TBD.